 Edwina Attlee is a writer and researcher who teaches Critical and Contextual Studies in Architecture and Interiors at The Cass.

-She took an interdisciplinary PhD with the London Consortium, exploring the practice of place and cultural histories of the launderette, the sleeper train, the fire escape, the greasy spoon and the postcard.
-Her current research focuses on the politics of spare time in the context of house/women's work and spaces of childhood.
+Edwina holds an interdisciplinary PhD in Humanities and Cultural Studies from the London Consortium (Birkbeck College).
+Strayed Homes: A Reading of Everyday Space explored the practice of place and cultural histories of the launderette, the sleeper train, the fire escape, the greasy spoon and the postcard.
+Previous to this, Edwina studied English Literature at the University of Leeds.

-She runs the reading series Sitting Room and her writing has appeared in Dandelion, Cities Methodologies, Test Centre, The Poetry Review, The Guardian, The White Review and Poetry & Audience.
-She has published two pamphlets of poetry, Roasting Baby (If a Leaf Falls Press) and The Cream (Clinic).
+Edwina writes poetry and prose.
+Her writing has appeared in The Architectural Review, The Guardian, The White Review, Poetry London and The Poetry Review, and in two pamphlets of poetry, Roasting Baby (If a Leaf Falls Press) and the cream (Clinic).

 Edwina's current research addresses ideas of spare and wasted time, with a particular emphasis on social and gendered hierarchies of these categories.
 This has led in two related directions, towards histories of housework and its homes, and towards concepts and experiences of childhood.
 Her teaching is based upon an understanding of writing and reading as practices.

 At The Cass, she leads two MA modules exploring writing about architecture, and the social history of childhood and the family, as it pertains to and interrupts the history of architecture.
 Edwina also teaches Critical and Contextual Studies to first, second and third-years.

 - Editor, with Phineas Harper and Maria Smith, Gross Ideas: Tales of Tomorrow’s Architecture (London, Architectural Foundation: 2019)